hotellistat/amps/README.md

 ## Prolog

-Batchable arose from our necessety to dynamically scale asynchronos worker queue jobs, and enabling those worker to work on several jobs in the same container in parallel.
+Batchable arose from our necessity to dynamically scale asynchronous worker queue jobs and enabling those workers to work on several jobs in the same container in parallel.

-Batchable represents a sidecar container that subscribes to a queue such as NATS and consumes message from that queue, until the max concurrency limit is met.
-Upon recieving a message, Batchable will send a HTTP request to the workload container, which will acknowledge that it has recieved the job.
+Batchable represents a sidecar container that subscribes to a queue such as NATS and consumes messages from that queue, until the max concurrency limit is met.
+Upon receiving a message, Batchable will send a HTTP request to the workload container, which will acknowledge that it has received the job.
 The workload can then asynchronously work on that message within the workload timeout.
 Upon successful completion of the workload, it will send a `checkout` HTTP request back to the Batchable sidecar container to finalize the Job completion.

-Since Batchable holds an internal state of which job is currently worked on, it knows how to handle and how to timeout concurrently runnig jobs.
+Since Batchable holds an internal state of which job is currently worked on, it knows how to handle and how to timeout concurrently running jobs.

 Batchable is supposed to do one job well, and one job only.
-Other solutions such as OpenFaaS tried to support more and more features as they progresed, resulting in loads of complexity and inefficiencies.
+Other solutions such as OpenFaaS tried to support more and more features as they progressed, resulting in loads of complexity and inefficiencies.
-Batchable is supposed be as configurable as possible to adapt to your needs.
+Batchable is supposed to be as configurable as possible to adapt to your needs.

 ### Why use HTTP for your workload?